whiler/embeddedfs/README.md

 # embeddedfs #
 Embed file system in the source code, and use the file system in memory.

-**the new “embed” package which allows you to embed a file contents as part of the Go application binary, in Go 1.16 Release.**
+**The new “embed” package which allows you to embed a file contents as part of the Go application binary, in Go 1.16 release.**

-please use "embed" to replace embeddedfs package.
+Please use "embed" to replace embeddedfs package.

 ## Install ##